Skip to main content

 Accessing Arguments in a Script

-When a script is executed with arguments, they can be accessed in the main(args) function.
+Once the script is invoked with arguments, they can be accessed through the args parameter in the main function.
+Here's how that might look in a Varjus script:

 fn main(args)